Sigmoid-FTRL: Design-Based Adaptive Neyman Allocation for AIPW Estimators: Inference Analysis

-Lemma \ref{lem5.3} and Lemma \ref{lem5.4} together imply that controlling the difference between the inverse probabilities is equivalent to bounding the difference between the corresponding first-order equations.
-By the definitions of $p_t$ and $\bar{p}_t$, this reduces to bounding the difference between the estimated squared residuals and their expectations, which can be achieved by controlling the variance of the estimated squared residuals.
+Lemma \ref{lemma:difference-inverse-probability-main} and Lemma \ref{lemma:difference-inverse-probability-half} imply that controlling the differences between inverse probabilities reduces to bounding the differences between the corresponding first-order equations.
+By the definitions of $p_t$ and $\widebar{p}_t$, this further reduces to bounding the difference between the estimated squared residuals and their expectations, which can in turn be achieved by controlling the variance of the estimated squared residuals.
 The following lemma establishes such variance bounds.
-We denote $\widehat{a}_{t}(k)=\eta_t\widehat{A}_{t}(k)$ and $a_t(k)=\eta_t\e\widehat{A}_{t}(k)$ for $k\in\{0,1\}$ and any $t\in[T]$.
+For simplicity, we denote $\widehat{a}_{t,k}=\eta_t\widehat{A}_{t}(k)$ and $a_{t,k}=\eta_t\e[\widehat{A}_{t}(k)]$ for $k\in\{0,1\}$ and any $t\in[T]$.